Business loans for startups

 • A line of credit could offer a similar degree of flexibility to a business overdraft or credit card, but with the opportunity to borrow more money.
 You’ll usually only pay interest on the amount you borrow and only for the amount of time you borrow it.
 You’ll have the freedom to repay or top up as it suits you, subject to credit and minimum repayment limits.

 • Invoice financing allows you to unlock the value in outstanding invoices.
-You sell the invoice to the lender for a percentage of its value, allowing you immediate access to funds rather than having to wait for your creditors to pay you.
+You sell the invoice to the lender for a percentage of its value, giving you immediate access to funds rather than having to wait for your creditors to pay you.

 • Asset financing is a form of business loan that is used to cover the cost of a business asset.
 The loan is secured against the asset itself.
 Compare asset finance options.